bazelbuild/rules_swift/doc/api.md

   *   `swiftmodule`: The `.swiftmodule` file that was produced by the compiler.
   *   `swiftsourceinfo`: The `.swiftsourceinfo` file that was produced by the compiler.
-If no sourceinfo file was produced (because the toolchain does not support them or it was not requested), this field will be None.
+If no source info file was produced (because the toolchain does not support them), this field will be None.

 <a id="#swift_common.configure_features"></a>